jypma/modsynth/AS3340-VCO/README.md

 - Need a buffer opamp after the fine tune as well.

 - Put the high frequency tracking in the schematic, but don't need to initially populate.

+# Errors in rev1 boards (obsolete)

+- Mainboard silkscreen has the positions of values for R28 and R31 swapped.
+R28 should be 30k, and R31 should be 10k.
+- Mainboard R41 should not have been to ground, it should be to -12V instead.
+Solder it to the left pad only (pointing left), and wire the other terminal to the bottom of R7 (which is -12V).
+- IO board tune pot hole needs to be 7mm, to accommodate pots that are mounted